-1.06 Bead Form
+1.06 BEAD FORM

 Bead form is determined from the bead's cross-section and whether or not the bead was twisted during the drawing process.
-DAACS uses these terms to describe not only drawn beads, but other types as well.
+DAACS uses these terms to describe not only drawn beads, but other types as well (images taken from Karklins, 1985).

 "Straight Curvilinear": Beads with a round or oblate cross-section and straight bodies.

 "Straight Polyhedral": Beads with a polyhedral cross-section and straight bodies.

 "Twisted Curvilinear": Beads with a round or oblate cross-section and twisted bodies.

 "Twisted Polyhedral": Beads with a polyhedral cross-section and twisted bodies.